morazem/as24-autocomplete/README.md

 - `.userQuery()` - returns the query that user has entered
 - `.dataSourceElement()` - returns the data source element
 - `.reset()` - resets the component (clears values)
-- `.toggleDisabled(flag)` - flag:boolean - specifies whether the component is disabled

 Example: